Carl-Vini/Carl-Vini/README.md

 Atualmente procuro uma vaga de emprego na área de progamação como desenvolvedor Front-End

 ## English
-Hello, I'm Carlos Vinícius Bezerra Sampaio, currently studying and intending to enter the programming job market.
+Hello, I'm Carlos Vinícius Bezerra Sampaio, I'm a Front-end developer and intending to enter the programming job market.
 I'm a law graduate, but I've never seen myself working as a lawyer, I always wanted to take a course in computer engineering or something related to computers, at the time I studied law there was no college of computer engineering in my area.